 Victims involved in a Yellow Freight system truck accident often require the skills of an experienced attorney to file a claim for financial compensation.
 This is because insurance carriers holding the policies for trucking companies often deny or delay recompense to big truck accident victims.

-Rosenfeld Injury Lawyers at (888) 424-5757 specialize in accident cases involving large commercial trucks.
+Rosenfeld Injury Lawyers LLC at (888) 424-5757 specialize in accident cases involving large commercial trucks.
 Our attorneys fight aggressively on behalf of our clients to obtain restitution for extensive medical bills, lost earnings, vehicle damage, disabilities, disfigurement, injuries, pain, and suffering.
 The law firm offers a no-obligation initial consultation to discuss the merits of the case, and work on a contingency basis.
 There are no upfront fees, and our attorneys are paid only after obtaining compensation for the victim.
 Contact us today!